Alphy14/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script moves all files beginning with uppercase characters this script removes all files ending with ~ this script creates new directories
+this script moves all files beginning with uppercase characters this script removes all files ending with ~ this script creates new directories this script lists contents with directories ending with /